erikthered/javalin-metrics-plugin/README.md

 A unique request ID is also generated for each request, which is set in the `Request-Id` header of the HTTP response.

-The plugin also registers the route `/metrics` to a simple Thymeleaf page for viewing the aggregated metrics.
+The plugin also registers several routes related to metrics:
+- `/metrics` displays a simple Thymeleaf page for viewing the aggregated metrics.
+- `/metrics/:request-id` will return the duration and sizeInBytes for an individual request in json format

 ## Usage